repetier/Repetier-Firmware/README.md

 This development version is under heavy code change.
 Im reorganizing and refactoring this code.
 Planned achievements for this release:

+* Works with CodeBlocks for Arduino http://www.arduinodev.com/codeblocks/#download which can replace the ArduinoIDE with a much better one on windows systems.
+Load the Repetier.cdb project file for this.
 * Better readable code.
 * Separation of logic and hardware access to allow different processor architectures by changing the hardware related files.